 - Kim Carnes – Huh?
 I scratched my head at the time the song was released, and it seems even more bizarre today.
 After “We Are the World,” she didn’t have a single in the Hot 100.
 For her career, she had two Top 10 hits as a solo artist.
 That’s it.
-Less than Melissa Manchester, DeBarge or John Cafferty & the Beaver Brown Band, who weren’t included in USA for Africa.
+Less than Melissa Manchester, DeBarge or John Cafferty & the Beaver Brown Band, all of whom weren’t included in USA for Africa.

-- Bob Dylan – Yeah, he’s a legend, but what has he really done since 1975’s Blood on the Tracks?
-2001’s Blood on the Tracks is considered a classic, and critics salivate over everything he releases, but he’s almost become a caricature of himself at this point.
+- Bob Dylan — Yeah, he’s a legend, but what has he really done since 1975’s Blood on the Tracks?
+2001’s Love and Theft is considered a classic, and critics salivate over everything he releases, but he’s almost become a caricature of himself at this point.

 - Ray Charles — Lifetime Achievement Awardee, but well-deserved.
 He was a good choice to finish the song.
 Charles died in 2004 at the age of 73.

 Who was conspicuously missing?
 Prince (who contributed a song to the album), Madonna, Tom Petty, and John Cougar Mellencamp (who did Farm Aid) went on to have Hall of Fame careers.
 How about Pat Benatar?
 Belinda Carlisle?